Aalphakeem-Adroit/wireframing/README.md

   Stakeholders can interact with low-fidelity wireframes of the booking system to provide feedback.
 This ensures the final product reflects the actual needs of the users and the business.

 In short, wireframes bridge the gap between **requirement analysis and design implementation**, ensuring the project stays on track from both technical and user-experience perspectives.

+## Real-World Scenario: Wireframing in Action

+During the planning phase of a hotel booking system, the design team created wireframes for the **checkout flow**.
+Initially, the wireframe placed the **“Enter Payment Details”** step before the **“Review Booking Summary”** step.

+When stakeholders and test users interacted with the wireframe, they highlighted confusion:
+- Users wanted to confirm the room type, number of guests, and total price **before** providing sensitive payment information.
+- The sequence felt counterintuitive and increased the risk of cart abandonment.

+### Resolution
+Thanks to early feedback on the wireframe, the team restructured the checkout flow:
+1. **Booking Summary Review** was placed first.
+2. **Payment Details** were collected afterward, giving users confidence in their purchase.
+3. A **confirmation screen** was added to reassure users after successful payment.

+### Impact
+- **Improved Usability:** Users felt more comfortable and confident in completing their booking.
+- **Reduced Abandonment Rate:** Clear steps lowered the chances of users leaving mid-checkout.
+- **Development Efficiency:** The issue was identified early, saving the team from costly rework after implementation.

+### Conclusion
+This scenario demonstrates that wireframing is not just a design formality but a **critical step in ensuring usability and user trust**.
+By allowing teams to visualize, test, and refine workflows before development, wireframes act as a safeguard for delivering a **user-friendly, intuitive, and efficient product**.